 China launches three new satellites into space

-WENCHANG, Hainan, Jan.
-9 (Xinhua) -- China successfully sent three new satellites into space from the Wenchang Spacecraft Launch Site in the southern island province of Hainan on Monday.
+JIUQUAN, Jan.
+13 (Xinhua) -- China on Friday launched a Long March-2D carrier rocket, placing three satellites in space.

-The satellites, Shijian-23, Shiyan-22A and Shiyan-22B, were launched aboard a modified version of the Long March-7 carrier rocket at 6:00 a.m.
-(Beijing Time) and entered their planned orbits successfully.
+The rocket blasted off at 3 p.m.
+(Beijing Time) from the Jiuquan Satellite Launch Center in northwest China and sent the satellites Yaogan-37, Shiyan-22A, and Shiyan-22B into preset orbit.

-The Shijian-23 satellite is mainly used for scientific experiments and technical verification, while the Shiyan-22A and Shiyan-22B satellites serve the in-orbit verification tests of new technologies such as space environment monitoring.
+The three satellites will mainly be used for in-orbit verification of new technologies such as space environment monitoring.

-The launch was the 459th flight mission of the Long March carrier rocket series.
+It was the 461st flight mission of the Long March series rockets.

 Photos